MantisVision/webUtils/samples/PlayCanvasEditor/README.md

 			else
 			{
 				this.ryskObj.play();
-				//show the mesh in case it's hiddne this.ryskObj.getMesh().visible = true;
+				//show the entity in case it's disabled this.ryskObj.getEntity().enabled = true;
 			}
 			this.playing = !this.playing;
 			this.playpausebutton.children[0].element.text = this.playing ?
 "Pause" : "Play"; //change the text of the button